boyscout99/boyscout99/README.md

 # 👋 Hi!
 I’m Tommaso

-☁ I'm doing my second year of **double-degree M.Sc. in Cloud and Network Infrastructures** at KTH, Sweden and Aalto University, Finland.
+☁ I'm doing my second year of **double-degree M.Sc. in Cloud and Network Infrastructures** at KTH, Sweden and I did my first year in Aalto University, Finland.

-👨‍🎓 I have a **B.Sc. in Electronic and Communications Engineering** at Politecnico di Torino, Italy.
+👨‍🎓 I have a **B.Sc. in Electronic and Communications Engineering** from Politecnico di Torino, Italy.

 🧠 I'm currently learning **Machine Learning** and **Data Mining** to integrate them with my cloud knowledge.